esphome/esphome-docs/components/display/ili9xxx.rst

         lambda: |-
           it.image(0, 0, id(myimage));

-Using the ``panel_setup`` options to hardware rotate the display on a Lilygo T-Embed.
+Using the ``rotation`` options to hardware rotate the display on a Lilygo T-Embed.
 This has an st7789v but only uses 170 pixels of the 240 width.
 This config rotates the display into landscape mode using the driver chip.

 .. code-block:: yaml